How to stay positive when job searching: Advice from a U.S. Bank goals coach

 The job search can be daunting and difficult.
 Don’t forget what the value you bring to a potential career and remember that this is a temporary setback.
 Eddie says, “The following quote has been my guiding light, ‘Don’t let circumstances define you or confine you.
 Make them refine you.’
 Don’t let these circumstances define who you are, let the way you live your life do that.
 Stay focused, humble and flexible, and don’t lose sight of the end goal or what you want to achieve.”

-To learn more about goals coaching or schedule a free goals discovery session, visit usbank.com/exploremygoals.
+Learn more about goals coaching or schedule a free goals discovery session.